shekhargulati/52-technologies-in-2016/16-newspaper/README.md

-Building Your Own "Read It Later" App in an Hour
+Building `Read It Later` App with Python Newspaper Library
 -----

 Welcome to sixteenth week of [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016) blog series.
 This week I will show you how to build a simple yet working **Read It Later** application using Twitter likes (or favorites).
 I rely on my Twitter feed for my daily reading recommendations.
 I check Twitter several time during the day and whenever I find any article that interests me I like it so that I can read it later.
 In this tutorial, you will learn how to build such an application using Python programming language.
 We will make use of article extraction to extract relevant content from the urls.